Chapter President tba eBoard: tba

 International Honor Society for Economics

 This site and the signup information below is for full members (or applicants for full membership) in ODE.
 See below for ODE full membership requirements.
-Most activities for ODE will be joint with RECONS.
 You are invited to attend all ODE events and activities once you have applied.

 ODE - Omicron Delta Epsilon - Theta Chapter

 The International Honor Society in Economics